 GRESB assesses and benchmarks the Environmental, Social and Governance (ESG) performance of real assets, providing standardized and validated data to the capital markets.

 The Assessments are guided by what investors and the industry consider to be material issues in the sustainability performance of real asset investments and are aligned with international reporting frameworks such as GRI and PRI.

 Assessment participants receive comparative business intelligence on where they stand against their peers, a roadmap with the actions they can take to improve their ESG performance and a communication platform to engage with investors.

-More than 75 institutional investors use GRESB data and analytical tools to engage with investment managers to enhance and protect shareholder value.
-GRESB Investor Members represent over USD 18 trillion in institutional capital.
+More than 100 institutional investors use GRESB data and analytical tools to engage with investment managers on their sustainability performance.
+GRESB Investor Members represent over USD 22 trillion in institutional capital.

 Given GRESB’s extensive market coverage, our members can apply a single, globally recognized ESG framework to all their real assets.